 Areas are encouraged to utilize Area Facebook pages.
-If your area does not have its own Facebook page, contact Aaron Mills at aaron.mills@somi.org or (989) 774-4393 to have one created.
+If your area does not have its own Facebook page, contact Bo Parker at bo.parker@somi.org to have one created.

 Area Facebook pages are a great place to promote what's going on in your area, post photos and communicate with current and potential athletes, families and volunteers.